 At some point, regular trolley service had resumed not just to Cherrelyn but beyond to Littleton, and the horse car lost any practical purpose.
 Profits dwindled, and in November 1910 the car made its final regularly scheduled run.
 The tracks were torn up soon after.
 Legend holds that the car’s final horse, Old Dick, died “of a broken heart” two weeks after the final run.

 The car was bought by Louis Lieberhart, a produce broker, who parked it on his lawn in Edgewater as a playhouse for his children.

 Lieberhart’s widow gave the car to the Englewood Rotary Club in 1951.
 The car was refurbished and put on display in front of City Hall.
 Today the car, refurbished once more the late 1980s, stands inside the north doors of the city library.

 Though the original trolley was built of what appear to be rough pine or cottonwood planks, the modern restoration is composed of sturdy oak.

 The front of the restored car.

 The trolley grants glimpses into a period of great transition: the closing of the frontier, the coming age of development and sprawl.
-The trolley’s lifespan straddled two centuries: when the 19th dawned, the area was a lonely spot known only to nomadic warrior clans; when the 20th closed, it was a mere district of a vast and crowded metropolis.
+The trolley’s lifespan straddled two centuries: when the 19th dawned, the area was a lonely spot known only to Indigenous people; when the 20th closed, it was a mere district of a vast and crowded metropolis.

 Englewood was no Deadwood, no Leadville, no Tombstone.
-But in its story is the story of the American West – boom and bust, cowboy and Indian, frontier to suburb.
+But in its story is the story of the American West – boom and bust, frontier to suburb.